Bigfoot: Bears

 Scientists theorize that mistaken identification of American black bears as Bigfoot are a likely explanation for most reported sightings, particularly when observers view a subject from afar, are in dense foliage, or there are poor lighting conditions.
 Additionally, black bears have been observed and recorded walking upright, often as the result of an injury.
 While upright, adult black bears stand roughly 5–7 ft, and grizzly bears roughly 8–9 ft.

 According to data scientist Floe Foxon, more people report seeing Bigfoot in areas with documented black bear populations.
 Foxon concludes, "If bigfoot is there, it may be many bears".
-Foxon acknowledges that alleged Bigfoot sightings have been reported in areas with minimal or no known black bear populations.
-She states, "Although this may be interpreted as evidence for the existence of an unknown hominid in North America, it is also explained by misidentification of other animals (including humans), among other possibilities".
+In areas with minimal or no known black bear populations, Foxon attributes alleged sightings to "misidentification of other animals (including humans), among other possibilities".

 Escaped apes

-Some have proposed that sightings of Bigfoot may simply be people observing and misidentifying known great apes such as chimpanzees, gorillas, and orangutans that have escaped from captivity such as zoos, circuses, and exotic pets belonging to private owners.
+Some have proposed that sightings of Bigfoot may simply be people observing and misidentifying known great apes such as chimpanzees, gorillas, and orangutans that have escaped from captivity, for instance from zoos or circuses, and exotic pets belonging to private owners.
 This explanation is often proposed in relation to the Skunk ape, as some scientists argue the humid subtropical climate of the southeastern United States could potentially support a population of escaped apes.

 Humans

 Humans have been mistaken for Bigfoot, with some incidents leading to injuries.
 In 2013, a 21-year-old man in Oklahoma was arrested after he told law enforcement he accidentally shot his friend in the back while their group was allegedly hunting for Bigfoot.
 In 2017, a shamanist wearing clothing made of animal furs was vacationing in a North Carolina forest when local reports of alleged Bigfoot sightings flooded in.
 The Greenville Police Department issued a public notice not to shoot Bigfoot for fear of mistakenly injuring or killing someone in a fur suit.
-In 2018, a person was shot multiple times by a hunter near Helena, Montana, who claimed he mistook him for a Bigfoot.
+In 2018 a person was shot-at multiple times by a hunter near Helena, Montana, who claimed he mistook him for a Bigfoot.

-Additionally, some have attributed feral humans or hermits living in the wilderness as being another explanation for alleged Bigfoot sightings.
+Additionally, some have suggested feral humans or hermits living in the wilderness as being another explanation for alleged Bigfoot sightings.
 One story, the Wild Man of the Navidad, tells of a wild ape-man who roamed the wilderness of eastern Texas in the mid-19th century, stealing food and goods from residents.
-A search party allegedly captured an escaped African slave attributed to the story.
+A search party allegedly captured an escaped African slave linked to the story.
 During the 1980s, several psychologically damaged American Vietnam veterans were stated by the state of Washington's veterans' affairs director, Randy Fisher, to have been living in remote wooded areas of the state.